 Once you’ve determined that your dog needs a winter coat, look for a coat that protects the neck and belly.
 It should extend from the base of the neck to the tail, without being so long that it would make pit stops to pee problematic.
 You’ll want a coat that fits snugly without being tight.
 Clothing should never restrict your dog’s movement.

 Here are some coats in different styles and materials that are sure to keep your canine BFF warm and comfortable when temperatures drop.

 If you’re on a budget, but you need a warm winter coat for your dog, this is the ideal option.
 It’s made from polyester with polyfill padding inside.
-While it isn’t waterproof, it is water-resistant, so will stand up to light mist or snowfall.
+While it isn’t waterproof, it is water-resistant, so it will stand up to light mist or snowfall.
 It has a good amount of belly coverage and extends up the neck to keep your dog even warmer.

 This rugged winter coat should keep your dog toasty for many winters to come.
-It has a water-resistant outer shell, and polyfill padding inside for warmth.
+It has a water-resistant outer shell and polyfill padding inside for warmth.
 However, it isn’t suitable for extremely cold temperatures unless you layer an extra sweater underneath.

 Sizes range from XS to XL, although it’s best to refer to the size chart for exact measurements.
 With over 350 reviews on Chewy, it has an overall rating of 4.3 out of five stars.